Parallel ensembles#

 result_par.learner = "OnlineBagging(Par)"

-Note that the minibatch approach creates a divergence in the results for two reasons:
+Note that the mini-batch approach creates a divergence in the results for two reasons:

-it uses local random generators instead of a global one;
+It uses local random generators instead of a global one.

-the mini-batch defers the model update by a few instances which causes differences in the predictions;
+The mini-batch defers the model update by a few instances which causes differences in the predictions.

-On the bright side, it decreases runtime
+On the bright side, it also decreases runtime.

 [6]: